raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-In this context, an operation being active on a DSO Session includes a query waiting for a response, an update waiting for a response, or active state, but not a DSO Keepalive message exchange itself.
+In this context, an operation being active on a DSO Session includes a query waiting for a response, an update waiting for a response, or an active long-lived operation, but not a DSO Keepalive message exchange itself.
 A DSO Keepalive message exchange resets only the keepalive interval timer, not the inactivity timeout timer.